Phineas and Ferb the Movie: Candace Against the Universe: Awards and nominations

-Potential sequel and series revival
+Series revival and followup film

 On August 20, 2020, Povenmire and Marsh rumoured that they were in discussions with Disney for a potential third Phineas and Ferb film.

 In January 2023, it was announced that Phineas and Ferb would be revived with 40 episodes over two seasons.
 The fifth season premiered in June 2025.

+In January 2026, it was announced that a third film was in the works.
+The plot will involve Doof accidentally causing a rift in the timeline so Mom and Dad never meet and Phineas and Ferb never become stepbrothers and it is up to the duo to fix the timeline.